Back to Articles

 The €825 flat rate is the qualifying amount - it replaces individual receipt tracking rather than supplementing it.
 Individual veterinary invoices, food receipts, grooming bills, insurance premiums, equipment costs, and other dog care expenses are not entered as separate qualifying health expenses in addition to the flat rate.
 The flat rate is the complete qualifying health expense for the guide or assistance dog for the year.
 Attempting to claim the flat rate and also individual receipts on top of it would be an over-claim.

-- ✗Attempting to claim individual vet bills and food costs in addition to the flat rate — the €825 is the full qualifying amount and replaces itemised receipts.
+• Attempting to claim individual vet bills, food, grooming, or insurance costs in addition to the flat rate - the €825 is designed to cover all ongoing dog-related expenses and replaces itemised receipts.
+Submitting additional itemised claims will be disallowed.

-- ✗Not backdating for prior years — if the flat rate has not been claimed annually, the four-year backdating window allows recovery of all missed years.
+• Not backdating for prior years - if the flat rate has not been claimed annually, the four-year backdating window allows full recovery of all missed years.
+A user who has had a guide dog for six years and never claimed can still recover four years of relief in one submission.

 Key Takeaways

-- ➤Claim every year in myAccount Health Expenses — and backdate four years if not yet claimed.
+• ➤ Claim every year in the Revenue system Health Expenses - and backdate four years if not yet claimed.

 Frequently Asked Questions